thoughtbot/ruby-science/release/ruby-science.md

 The `answer` local variable is used twice in the block: once to get its `question`, and once to get its `text`.
-This tells us that we can probably extract a new method and move it to the `Answer` class.
+This tells us that we can probably extract a new method and move it to the `answer` class.

 ### Solutions

-* [Extract Method](#extract-method) if only part of the method suffers from feature envy, and then move the method.
+* [Extract method](#extract-method) if only part of the method suffers from feature envy; then move the method.
-* [Move Method](#move-method) if the entire method suffers from feature envy.
+* [Move method](#move-method) if the entire method suffers from feature envy.
-* [Inline Class](#inline-class) if the envied class isn't pulling its weight.
+* [Inline class](#inline-class) if the envied class isn't pulling its weight.

 ### Prevention

-Following the [Law of Demeter](#law-of-demeter) will prevent a lot of Feature Envy by limiting the dependencies of each method.
+Following the [law of Demeter](#law-of-demeter) will prevent a lot of feature envy by limiting the dependencies of each method.

-Following [Tell, Don't Ask](#tell-dont-ask) will prevent Feature Envy by avoiding unnecessary inspection of another object's state.
+Following [tell, don't ask](#tell-dont-ask) will prevent feature envy by avoiding unnecessary inspection of another object's state.

 # Case Statement

-Case statements are a sign that a method contains too much knowledge.
+Case Statements are a sign that a method contains too much knowledge.

 ### Symptoms

 * Case statements that check the class of an object.
 * Case statements that check a type code.
-* [Divergent Change](#divergent-change) caused by changing or adding `when` clauses.
+* [Divergent change](#divergent-change) caused by changing or adding `when` clauses.
-* [Shotgun Surgery](#shotgun-surgery) caused by duplicating the case statement.
+* [Shotgun surgery](#shotgun-surgery) caused by duplicating the case statement.

 Actual `case` statements are extremely easy to find.
 Just grep your codebase for "case."
 However, you should also be on the lookout for `case`'s sinister cousin,